Sailesh-2209/md-parspiler/README.md

 - Identifies headings and sections in a markdown file.
 - Uploads linked images to an AWS storage bucket and converts the image links to URLs.
 - Uploads references to text files to an AWS storage bucket and converts file links to URLs.

+## Notes

+- Currently there is no support for ordered lists (number or letter bullet points.).
+- There is no support for nested lists.
+All lists are rendered with same level of indentation.